Q-dimi/comment-key/README.md

 # comment_find

-Write comments with a specific syntax so that your team members can know where to go and what to do.
+Write comments with a specific syntax so that your team members know where to go and what to do.
 Comments must be written in this syntax //^\*^(your-comment-here)

 ```js
 const comment_find = require("comment-find");